menu

 • A threat hunter to discover possible incidents internally

-All these skills require a lot of training and experience in things like intrusion detection, reverse engineering, the anatomy of a malware, etc. Ensure you have a budget not just to hire this team but also to ensure they continue to be well trained.
+All these skills require a lot of training and experience in things like intrusion detection, reverse engineering, the anatomy of malware, etc. Ensure you have a budget to hire this team and ensure they continue to be well-trained.

 4. Create an Incident Response System

-An incident response team is extremely crucial to building a successful Security Operations Center.
-A good incident response team within the SOC can decide the best way to assign and manage the incidents detected and enact on a defined action plan.
-They can also help establish a repeatable workflow based on incidents detected.
-They are also an essential communication element between the business, legal and PR teams in case of an incident that requires an org-wide redressal.
+An incident response team is crucial to building a successful Security Operations Center (SOC).
+A good SOC incident response team can decide how best to assign and manage incidents and enact a defined action plan.
+They can also help establish a repeatable workflow based on incidents.
+In an incident requiring an org-wide redressal, they are an essential communication element between the business, legal, and PR teams.

 The incident response team has to be as proactive as possible.
-They need to strictly follow a predefined response rulebook or help build the same based on experience.
+They must strictly follow a predefined response rulebook or help build the same based on experience.

 5. Defend, defend, defend

-Last, but definitely not the least, one of the primary objectives of a Security Operations Center is to be able to defend the perimeter.
+Lastly, one of the primary objectives of a Security Operations Center is to be able to defend the perimeter.
 There have to be teams that focus on detection and teams that focus on prevention.
-The SOC team needs to gather as much information possible to help get better at this.
+The SOC team needs to gather as much information as possible to help get better at this.

 The more data and context the SOC collects, the more events per second and flows per interval analysts must manage.
 While this is true, the obvious observation is to keep false positives to a minimum so that analysts spend their time effectively.